phelpsm1/skeleton/README.md

 #### appSettings

-Defines all the different environments that the application can be deployed to.
-It specifies different sections based on the needs of the environment.
-Here is an example of one envrionment defined
+Defines all the different environments of the application.
+Here is an example of one environment defined:

 ```json
 {